 Lithium ion (Li-ion) batteries

 Li-ion batteries are rechargeable batteries with energy densities that must be properly handled, charged and protected.
 These batteries should be charged only using proper chargers suited specifically for these types of batteries.
 They require a constant current type of charging.
 They are not compatible with standard constant-current type methods as the other batteries mentioned above.
 These are the batteries that can be found in smartphones and other high-tech consumer electronics.

 If you plant to store these types of batteries, you should do it when they are in a partially charged state.
 They have an excellent shelf life and they can be stored this way up to a year.

 Stockpiling on rechargeable batteries is indicated for a long-term disaster, but you need to know your stuff before going out on a shopping spree.
 Learning about the features described above will not only help you chose the right batteries, but it will also help you to preserve and charge them accordingly.
-Having rechargeable batteries with a good shelf life will make sure your gadgets work and provide you with the much needed light when the power grid is down.
+Having rechargeable batteries with a good shelf life will make sure your gadgets work during a crisis.
+It will provide you with the much needed light when the power grid is down.